jetannenbaum/esperanzaSTEM/docs/python/usingVariables.md

 Run Square With Variables: [https://trinket.io/python/94326b4743](https://trinket.io/python/94326b4743)

 !!!
-Experiments
+Challenge
     Can you make the turtle draw a larger square?

     - Hint: Set the distance variable to 100 instead of 40